industrial kettle with agitator

 Difficult cleaning

-Corners, rough welds, poorly located fittings, and scrapers that are difficult to disassemble complicate cleaning.
+Corners, rough welds, poorly located fittings, and scrapers that are difficult to dismantle complicate cleaning.
 For food, cosmetics, or sensitive products, the internal finish and accessibility are as important as motor power.

 Maintenance and service life

-A well-manufactured kettle does not require complicated maintenance, but it does require discipline.
-Periodically check the gear motor, bearings, shaft seal, electrical connections, valves, steam traps, and the condition of the scrapers.
+A well-manufactured kettle does not require complicated maintenance, but discipline is necessary.
+Periodically check the gear motor, bearings, shaft seal, electrical connections, valves, steam traps, and scraper condition.
 In gas equipment, the burner needs regular inspection.
-In electric equipment, the resistors and temperature sensors must be kept clean and properly secured.
+In electric equipment, resistors and temperature sensors must be kept clean and properly fixed.

 - Check for leaks in jacket connections, valves, and agitator seal.